rust-lang/book/second-edition/nostarch/chapter20.md

 administrator, or if we ran two instances of our program and so had two programs listening to the same port, binding wouldn’t work.
-Because we’re writing a basic server for learning purposes here, we’re not going to worry about handling these kinds of errors, so we just use `unwrap` to stop the program if errors happen.
+Because we’re writing a basic server for learning purposes here, we’re not going to worry about handling these kinds of errors, so we use `unwrap` to stop the program if errors happen.

 The `incoming` method on `TcpListener` returns an iterator that gives us a sequence of streams (more specifically, streams of type `TcpStream`).
 A single